 You will lay (usually on your back) on a movable bed.
 The bed will slide into the donut-shaped CT scanner.
 Depending on the type of scan, an IV line may be placed in your hand or arm.
 A saline solution and contrast material may be injected into your vein during the test.
 The technologist will leave the room.
 You will be given directions using an intercom.
 The machine will take a series of pictures of the area of your body that is being studied.
 Your bed may move slightly between pictures.

 The test takes about 10-15 minutes, depending on how many pictures are needed.
 You may feel warm and flushed if contrast material is injected into your vein.
 Otherwise, you should feel no pain.

 You will need to wait for the technician to review your images.
 In some cases, more images will need to be taken.
 The CT images will be sent to a radiologist who will analyze them.
 Your doctor will receive the results and discuss them with you.

 Signs of a CT Scan Complication

-- Symptoms of allergic reaction, such as hives, itching, nausea, swollen or itchy eyes, tight throat or difficulty breathing
+- Hives, itching, nausea, swollen or itchy eyes, tight throat or difficulty breathing

 Content was created using EBSCO’s Health Library.
 Edits to original content made by Rector and Visitors of the University of Virginia.
 This information is not a substitute for professional medical advice.